polterguy/polterguy.github.io/tutorials/crudification-explained/index.md

 If you have gone through all of the articles here, you now know everything necessary to understand how the _"crudification"_ process works.
-Hence, in this article I will walk you through the semantics of this process, to literally reveal the Magic of Magic, in addition to teaching you some _"super duper meta data Magic"_ in the process.
+Hence, in this article I will walk you through the semantics of this process, to literally reveal the Magic of Magic - In addition to teaching you some _"super duper meta data Magic"_ in the process.
 Notice, if you prefer to watch video tutorials, you can watch the following video where I explain parts of what goes on under the hood of Magic, and also shows you how you can configure the crudification process, and some of its powerful meta data